hemangkaul/maps/README.md

 	3) This was the solution we ended up going with.
 It took some work but it stylistically made the most sense, and it didn't require extra querying.
 We made a new class called AStar whose superclass was Dijkstra.
 We added a new method to infoGetter called getNearestNeighborAStar, which took the end node as a parameter.
 Then, in the AStar class, we overrode a few methods / made a new method so that infoGetter.getNearestNeighborAStar would be called instead of infoGetter.getNearestNeighbor.

 	We think a further improvement would be to combine Dijkstra and AStar into a single class called GraphSearch.
 Then, when creating a new GraphSearch, we can specify whether we wnat to use Dijkstra or AStar.
 Time did not avail for us to implement this.

+- Fitting together each of the prior projects:

+	We used Hemang's (hk125) KDTree implementation to find the nearest LatLng point to a given inputed latitude and longitude.

+	We used Steven's Dijkstra implementation from Bacon to perform the nearest neighbor search -- finding the shortest path from one point to another.

+How to run your tests:

+	Junit tests are automatically run when running "mvn package".

+	To run system tests, ...

+How to build / run your program from the command line:

+	After running mvn package, simply enter "./run /ltmp/hk125/maps.sqlite3" for the REPL, or "./run --gui /ltmp/hk125/maps.sqlite3" for the gui.
+The default port is :4567, but you can re-set it by adding "--port [port number]" to the run line ("./run -- gui ...").

+Things to do if time avails (i.e. high time cost per expected increase in final grade)

+-- Style: Switch from protected variables to immutable copies in Dijkstra / AStar.
+-- Style: Combine AStar and Dijkstra into a GraphSearch Class -- Testing: Test Dijkstra / KDTree on Large Database to make sure it works -- Test parsing
+-- Testing: KDTree testing -- perhaps implement a Point class to help with testing?
+-- Handle UTF-8 characters